MAKIO135/aioi/README.md

 ![Λioi](aioi.gif)

+### Goals
+Λioi is an [ElectronJS](https://electronjs.org) application that intends to let you access the extra complexity you may need for ORCΛ to drive your applications. Λioi provides support for OSC messages with multiple parameters, types and to multiple hosts. Λioi helps you configure OSC hosts dynamically with a simple GUI and test your OSC messages.

 ### Install & Run
 You can download [builds](https://github.com/MAKIO135/aioi/releases) for **OSX, Windows and Linux**, or if you wish to run it from sources, follow these steps:
 ```